ASSISTANT PROJCT MANAGER (DANCE) / SENIOR PROJECT OFFICER (DANCE)

 Application Deadline: -

 The Academy employs leading practitioner-teacher-scholars in a wide range of artistic and academic disciplines.
 Part-time faculty positions for high-quality applicants may be available for specified periods during the academic year.
-First Semester and Winter Term of Academic Year 2024/2025 will cover September 2024 to January 2025; Second Semester and Summer Term, from February 2025 to June 2025.
+First Semester and Winter Term of Academic Year 2025/2026 will cover September 2025 to mid-January 2026; Second Semester and Summer Term, from late January 2026 to June 2026.
 The Academy welcomes talented and inspiring faculty as possible part-time opportunities occur in the following:

 SCHOOL OF CHINESE OPERA

-• Foundation Work / Performance Technique / Stage Movement / Cantonese Opera Vocal Training / Musical Instrument Training / Chinese Opera Repertoire / Practical Performance / Cantonese Opera Adaptation and Script Writing/ Chinese Opera and Culture / Analysis of Cantonese Operatic Music / History of Cantonese Opera / Chinese Literary Studies/ Introduction to Chinese Music / Accompaniment Practice / Melody Writing / Music Theory of Cantonese Opera / Script Analysis for Chinese Traditional Theatre
+• Foundation Work / Performance Technique / Stage Movement / Cantonese Opera Vocal Training / Musical Instrument Training / Chinese Opera Repertoire / Practical Performance / Cantonese Opera Adaptation and Script Writing/ Chinese Opera and Culture / Analysis of Cantonese Operatic Music / History of Cantonese Opera / Accompaniment Practice / Cantonese Operatic Music Composition / Music Theory of Cantonese Opera / Script Analysis for Chinese Traditional Theatre

 SCHOOL OF DANCE